ancient-cthulhu/Workflow-App-Bulk-Scan-Trigger/README.md

   - Every line is blank or starts with `#`.
 Add at least one uncommented repo name.

 - **"Invalid org name(s)" when using --org-file or a positional org**
-  - Org names must start with a letter or digit, contain only alphanumeric characters and hyphens, and be at most 39 characters.
+  - Org names must start and end with a letter or digit, contain only alphanumeric characters and hyphens between them, and be at most 39 characters.

 - **"Invalid repo name(s)" when using --repo-file**
   - Repo names must contain only alphanumeric characters, hyphens, underscores, and periods.